Understanding Company Assets On The Balance Sheet

 Concept Of Prepaid Expenses (Assets)

-The amount that has run out will be listed as Insurance Expenses on the income statement for December.
-Abdullah asks Samy where the last SAR 1,000 insurance premium that hasn't yet been paid would be reported.
-Samy tells him that there is an asset account called "Prepaid Insurance" on the balance sheet for December 31.
+The amount that has run out will be listed as Insurance Expenses on the December income statement.
+Abdullah asks Samy where the last SAR 1,000 insurance premium that hasn't yet been paid would be reported?
+Samy tells him that there is an asset account called "Prepaid Insurance" on the balance sheet on December 31.

-Stockpiles and annual dues to a trade group are two other things that might need to be paid for before them being used.
+Stockpiles and annual dues to a trade group are two other things that might need to be paid for before they are used.
 The part running out during the current accounting period is mentioned as an expense on the income statement, while the part that hasn't run out yet is classified as an asset on the balance sheet.

 Samy tells Abdullah that he will soon see an apparent connection between the income statement and the balance sheet.
 But, for now, Samy keeps talking about assets.